NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 LLaMA-Factory supports datasets in the **alpaca** and **sharegpt** format.
 Read more about custom datasets [here](https://github.com/hiyouga/LLaMA-Factory/tree/main/data).

-To incorporate a custom training dataset into your LLama-Factory Workbench project, you can follow these steps using the GPTeacher/Roleplay dataset as an example:
+To incorporate a custom training dataset into your LLama-Factory AI Workbench project, you can follow these steps using the GPTeacher/Roleplay dataset as an example:

 1. Download the Dataset: